SICKAG/sick_scan_xd/README.md

 * Identical sources for all targets are more transparent and clearer for developer and user
 * sick_scan_xd has no dependencies to 3rd party libraries like boost or pthread

+We recommend using sick_scan_xd instead of sick_scan, sick_scan2 or sick_scan_base for all new projects using one or multiple devices listed below.
+In the medium term, it's generally recommended to migrate to sick_scan_xd.

 ## Supported Hardware

 This driver should work with all of the following products.